 The Board recognizes the importance of maintaining the trust and confidence of the Bank's shareholders, clients, and employees, and devotes significant time and attention to oversight of cybersecurity and information security risk.
-In particular, the Board and the Risk Policy and Assessment Committee receive regular reporting on cybersecurity and information security risk.
-The Board and the Risk Policy and Assessment Committee also receive yearly training sessions on cybersecurity and information security topics.
+The Risk Policy and Assessment Committee receive regular reporting on cybersecurity and information security risk.
+The Board and the Risk Policy and Assessment Committee also receive annual training sessions on cybersecurity and information security topics.
 In 2018, the Risk Policy and Assessment Committee's Charter was updated to expressly include its responsibility for overseeing cybersecurity and information security risks as well as the steps taken by management to understand and mitigate such risks.

-Management and control environment
+Management and Safeguards